fiendskrah/rypyrx/README.md

 `cd paper`
 `pixi run quarto render`

-will run the python and r noteooks and generate the html and pdf in `output/`
+will run the python and r noteooks and generate the html and pdf in `paper/_manuscript`

+you can use `pixi run quarto preview` to preview while you work